- [Total: 35 Average: 2.4]

 Universal launched an expensive global marketing blitz for Mortal Engines, reportedly north of $120M, but the movie was tracking soft.
 The trailers did a mediocre job of selling this high concept world of moving cities, but quick TV ads were literally a hodgepodge of CGI mayhem and incomprehensible for those uninitiated.
 Mortal Engines landed mixed to poor reviews and opened into a very competitive end of the year marketplace and became the last major box office catastrophe of 2018.

 It bowed against Spider-Man: Into The Spider-Verse, The Mule and Once Upon a Deadpool and was dead on arrival with a franchise ending $7,559,850 — placing #5 for the weekend led by Spider-Man.
 Mortal Engines posted one of the largest second frame declines on record, collapsing 76.8% to $1,751,605.
-More as the domestic run continues…
+The domestic run fizzled out with only $15,951,040.

-Mortal Engines is currently in 55 offshore markets and has also struggled at $47.9M.
+Mortal Engines has also struggled in the international marketplace where it currently sits at $65.7M.
 A handful of markets remain to open and Japan marks the last opening in March 2019.
-A China release date is also pending.
 More as the international numbers post…

 After Mortal Engines corpsed at the box office, the usual post mortem explanations were tossed around.
 Audiences only pay to see existing IP; the predator city concept was too difficult to convey in marketing; there were no bankable leads; the books were not well known enough, etc. All reasonable complaints, but simply put, this concept was wrapped around generic plotting that was years stale — it never had a chance.